Stormwater Pollution Prevention

-McKinney National Airport (MNA) and the operator of each facility on the airport work together to ensure that the airport's stormwater is pollutant-free through the implementation of a Stormwater Pollution Prevention Plan (SWPPP).
-The SWPPP identifies potential sources of pollution and employs proactive measures that prevent the contamination of stormwater leaving MNA.
+McKinney National Airport and the operator of each facility on the airport work together to ensure that the airport's stormwater is pollutant-free through the implementation of a Stormwater Pollution Prevention Plan (SWPPP).
+The SWPPP identifies potential sources of pollution and employs proactive measures that prevent the contamination of stormwater leaving McKinney National Airport.

 Stormwater Pollution Must Be Prevented at the Source

-Not coincidentally, the majority of surface water pollution in the United States comes from stormwater contamination (engine oil leaks, hazardous waste dumping, litter, etc.)
+The majority of surface water pollution in the United States comes from stormwater contamination (engine oil leaks, hazardous waste dumping, litter, etc.).

 The only practical solution is to control pollutants at their source to the maximum extent possible.
-Controlling contaminants that could pollute stormwater at MNA begins with each business, employee, tenant and user.
+Controlling contaminants that could pollute stormwater at McKinney National Airport begins with each business, employee, tenant, and user.

 Pollution Prevention is Only Possible with Your Assistance

 The overall success of the SWPPP depends on you.
-MNA asks that you help keep our stormwater pollutant-free by following these guidelines:
+McKinney National Airport asks that you help keep our stormwater pollutant-free by following these guidelines:

-- Take advantage of recycling programs to dispose of used oil, tires and batteries.
+- Take advantage of recycling programs to dispose of used oil, tires, and batteries.
 Several used oil stations are available on the airport for your convenience.
-Contact MNA administration for details.
+Contact McKinney Air Center at 972-547-3401 for details.